SigNoz/signoz/README.md

 ### Motivation:
-- SaaS vendors charge insane amount to provide Application Monitoring.
-They often surprise you by huge month end bills without any tranparency of data sent to them.
+- SaaS vendors charge an insane amount to provide Application Monitoring.
+They often surprise you with huge month end bills without any transparency of data sent to them.
 - Data privacy and compliance demands data to not leave the network boundary
-- Highly scalalable architecture
+- Highly scalable architecture
 - No more magic happening in agents installed in your infra.
 You take control of sampling, uptime, configuration.
 - Build modules over SigNoz to extend business specific capabilities